CIRCSE/LEMLAT3/README.md

 	\a to write output in 'lemresult' FILE
 	\d to write output on SCREEN
 ```
 You can always recall such list by entering the command `\h`.
+To exit LEMLAT 3.0, type `end`.

 ### Batch Mode
 You can process a bunch of wordforms by entering an input file featuring the list of wordforms to analyze.
 A full text can also be given in input.
 Processing an input file is performed by typing